joelparkerhenderson/maker-taker-solver-as-aws-lambda-java/README.md

   * A greeting that says "Hello" that we use for testing

-  * A list of solver pairs
+  * A list of solver pairs.

   * The input lists of tags, interactions, makers, tags; this is for convenience.